 2269 Dorchester Ave.

-Named one of the Boston Globe’s Best New Restaurants of 2016, Lower Mills Tavern has already developed a loyal clientele.
-The tavern, which serves lunch, dinner, and weekend brunch, was purchased by Ken Casey of the Dropkick Murphys in late 2015 and completely revamped.
-Today the hot spot, which is especially popular for dinner and drinks, offers a range of options from pizzas to sandwiches and salads to plates like Guinness beef stew, made with carrot, onion, potato, and peas and served with puff pastry.
-There’s also a delicious Israeli couscous, which comes topped with seared Brussels sprouts, garlic spinach, feta, artichoke hearts, and Kalamata olives.
-The tavern boasts an impressive drink menu, including nearly 100 whiskeys, more than 50 beers and ciders (including 10 on tap), a small but distinguished wine list, and several craft cocktails, including Autumn’s Redemption, which is made from apple brandy, whiskey, sweet vermouth, Campari, and Becherovka—perfect for taking the chill off a cold night.
+One of the Boston Globe’s Best New Restaurants of 2016, Lower Mills Tavern has a loyal clientele.
+Serving lunch, dinner, and weekend brunch, it was purchased by Ken Casey of the Dropkick Murphys in 2015 and completely revamped.
+Today the hot spot, especially popular for dinner and drinks, offers a range of options, from pizzas to sandwiches and salads.
+Try the almond barley risotto or the sweet onion salmon cooked in an onion marmalade.
+An impressive drink menu includes nearly 100 whiskeys, more than 50 beers and ciders (10 on tap), a small but distinguished wine list, and several distinctive seasonal craft cocktails.
+There’s also live Celtic music every Tuesday evening and a live music series Saturday nights.

 The Ice Creamsmith